Royal Botanic Gardens Victoria – Melbourne Gardens Tours

 Discover the beauty of this inner-city oasis in the comfort of the open-air minibus and admire rolling lawns and the stunning living collections at Melbourne Gardens.

-Children ride free on the Kids Explorer Bus during the school holidays.
+Children ride half price on the Kids Explorer Bus during the school holidays.
 Experience amazing sights, sounds and scents as you cruise through the Gardens on this tour designed especially for families.
-Breathe in the fragrances of different eucalypt trees as you take in the colours of the landscape and learn why plants are so important for the planet.
+Breathe in the fragrances of different eucalypt trees as you take in the colours of the landscape and learn why plants are so important for our planet.

 Disabled Access